jamesjnadeau/jamesjnadeau.com/static/_content/reference/bash_profile.md

-/*
+---
-Title: Bash Profile
+title: Bash Profile
-Description: This description will go in the meta description tag
+description: This description will go in the meta description tag
-Author: James Nadeau

 Date: 01/01/2014
 */